oceanprotocol/docs/developers/ocean-node/node-architecture.md

 # Node Architecture

-Ocean Node is the core infrastructure component within the Ocean Protocol ecosystem, designed to facilitate decentralized data exchange and management.
+Ocean Nodes are the core infrastructure component within the Ocean Protocol ecosystem, designed to facilitate decentralized data exchange and management.
 It operates by leveraging a multi-layered architecture that includes network, components, and module layers.&#x20;

 Key features include secure peer-to-peer communication via libp2p, flexible and secure encryption solutions, and support for various Compute-to-Data (C2D) operations.&#x20;